MichaelPaulukonis/dragline/README.md

 It's not so much a tool as it is a piece of its own.

+## TODO

+- connect to tumblr for text for now
+- save screen ?
+  - without the background
+  - click-drag for a defined area to use a canvas?
+- auto-movement?
+  - this may be a separate project

 ## text sources

 - The poetry-bot may be too esoteric